TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 **Dump class auto-load**

-Updates class loading information in non composer managed TYPO3 installations.
+Updates class loading information in non Composer managed TYPO3 installations.

 This command is only needed during development.
 The extension manager takes care creating or updating this info properly during extension (de-)activation.